icy/bash-coding-style/README.md

 ## Some `Bash` coding conventions and good practices.

 Coding conventions are... just conventions.
-It helps to have a little fun with scripting, not to create new war/bias conversations.
+They help to have a little fun with scripting, not to create new war/bias conversations.

 Feel free to break the rules any time you can; it's important